 General employment at PAAM involves giving back to the community, working with local artists, and assisting with special events.

 PAAM operates with a small staff, allowing employees to gain experience in a variety of arts administration/non-profit areas.
-No full-time or part-time staff positions are currently available.

 Part-time/project-based teaching positions in PAAM’s adult and youth programs are available, as needed, on a rolling basis.
 Life Drawing models are needed for our bi-weekly drawing sessions and periodic workshops.
 Volunteer positions and internships are also available throughout the year.
 For more information on applying for these positions, please see below.